 As a nation, we are entering a very unique time in education.
-This will be the first time in my 38 years of education that we have closed down schools for this length of time and coming up with unique ways to provide instructional support to students.
-These are definitely hard days for education, students, and parents.
+Educators are coming up with unique ways to provide instructional supports to students in both a face to face and virtual instructional delivery model.
+These are definitely hard days for educators, students, and parents.

 TCISD is committed to providing our students with special needs and their families support during this difficult time.
 Change is often difficult and leaves us with may questions.

-- Due to the school closure, the district is implementing instructional supports through its online learning platform (Canvas).
+- The district is implementing instructional supports through its online learning platform (Canvas).
 All students are general education students first and therefore our students with special needs have access to the general curriculum.

 Specially Designed Instruction